 |

-Identify and implement general roles and responsibilities. |
+Identify and implement legal and procedural roles and responsibilities. |

-- Understand various roles and responsibilities related to the privacy function (e.g., data governance [DPO, data owner, data steward, data custodian], legal compliance, cybersecurity). - Implement privacy standards and frameworks. - Analyze contractual and regulatory privacy and data protection requirements. - Translate legal and regulatory requirements into practical technical and/or operational solutions. - Consult on privacy notices and policies. |
+- Understand various roles and responsibilities related to the privacy function (e.g., data governance [DPO, data owner, data steward, data custodian], legal compliance, cybersecurity). - Translate legal and regulatory requirements into practical technical and/or operational solutions. - Implement internal and external data protection and privacy notices, policies, guidelines and procedures. |

 Identify and implement technical roles and responsibilities. |